-Indicates cost-saving; N/A=not available, QALY=quality-adjusted life year, WAC= wholesale acquisition cost
+^{}Indicates cost-saving; N/A=not available, QALY=quality-adjusted life year, WAC= wholesale acquisition cost

-For rucaparib in the recurrent BRCA-mutated population, the average potential budgetary impact when using the WAC for rucaparib was an additional per-patient cost of approximately \$67,000, and approximately \$59,000 using the discounted WAC (Table 25).
+The estimated results for rucaparib (3rd line or later) in the population with recurrent BRCA-mutated disease and the population receiving maintenance therapy for platinum-sensitive disease are shown in Table 5.16.
+For rucaparib in the recurrent BRCA-mutated population, the average potential budgetary impact when using the WAC for rucaparib was an additional per-patient cost of approximately \$67,000, and approximately \$59,000 using the discounted WAC.
 Average potential budgetary impact at the three cost-effectiveness threshold prices for the drug ranged from approximately \$27,300 per patient using the unit price (\$57.55) to achieve \$150,000 per QALY to approximately \$5,300 using the unit price (\$26.09) to achieve a \$50,000 per QALY cost-effectiveness threshold.
-As noted in the evidence review, published or otherwise publicly-available data on rucaparib for maintenance therapy are not yet available.